-CareStar, the vendor prior to PCG, conducted 1,434 reviews of non-agency providers of waiver services between January 2013 and June 2013.
+ODM contracts with the Public Consulting Group (PCG) to complete incident investigations, provider enrollment, provider oversight, quality assurance, and provider on-site reviews.
+PCG conducted 3,252 reviews of non-agency providers of waiver services between January 2014 and December 2014.
 These reviews were used to identify issues that violated program rules and to educate providers about rule requirements.
-CareStar, PCG, and ODM worked with providers to address identified issues.
+PCG and ODM worked with providers to address identified issues.
 Issues that continued after being addressed resulted in further action, which could include provider sanctions and/or termination.
+Reviews are also used to uncover evidence of possible overpayments.
+For routine over-payments associated with billing errors, PCG referred information to ODM for potential collection.
+As a result of these efforts, 806 potential overpayments totaling nearly \$2.4 million were referred to Ohio Medicaid for recovery.

-Reviews are also used to uncover evidence of possible over-payments.
-For routine over-payments associated with billing errors, CareStar and PCG referred information to ODM for potential collection.
-As a result of these efforts, 862 potential over-payments totaling \$2.7 million were referred to Ohio Medicaid for recovery.
-As an additional program integrity measure, ODM holds bi-weekly meetings with PCG, the AG's Office, and sister-state agencies to review potential issues of fraud related to ODM-administered waivers.
+As an additional program integrity measure, ODM holds bi-weekly meetings with PCG, the Ohio AG's MFCU, sister-state agencies and managed care companies to review potential issues of fraud